ais-one/vue2-leaflet-tracksymbol/README.md

 Thanks to [Julián Perelli](https://jperelli.com.ar/) of [markercluster plugin](https://github.com/Leaflet/Leaflet.markercluster) extension for providing the basis to build this plugin

+Thanks to [Chris Richards](https://github.com/chrisrichards) for fixing major issue on bindings

 ## Develop and build from Github Repo - For Developers maintaining this component